-This morning I had a conversation with someone that I have the deepest respect for, but with whom I sometimes disagree, and vice versa.
+This morning I had a conversation with someone that I have the most profound respect for, but with whom I sometimes disagree, and vice versa.
 I proffered that the problem with writing today is technology.
-And perhaps before I continue, I should acknowledge that I have always been referred to as the techno geek of the family.
-I provided computers, printers, digital cameras, etc. to all but one member of my immediate family, and most, but not all, of the products were hand me downs so I could stay in step with the growth of technology.
-Technology was the best toy I ever had, and while I will admit that life kept me at bay from my favored toy for reasons that I will not lapse into at this time; I am no longer the techno geek I once was.
+And perhaps before I continue, I should acknowledge that I have always been referred to as the techno-geek of the family.
+I provided computers, printers, digital cameras, etc. to all but one member of my immediate family, and most, but not all, of the products, were hand me downs so I could stay in step with the growth of technology.
+The technology was the best toy I ever had, and while I will admit that life kept me at bay from my favored toy for reasons that I will not lapse into at this time; I am no longer the techno-geek I once was.
 However, being a writer today is also not the same as it was to be a writer from the Renaissance, Enlightenment, Victorian, Romantic Periods, the Transcendental Movement, or the Naturalism, Realism, Existentialism, and Modernism Periods.
 It’s not even the same as it was for the earlier Postmodernism writers; those that wrote before technology ruled our lives.